mantidproject/mantid/docs/source/interfaces/indirect/Inelastic Data Manipulation.rst

   plot once a file has finished loading.

 Q Low, Q Width & Q High
-  Q binning parameters that are passed to the SofQW3 algorithm.
+  Q binning parameters that are passed to the :ref:`SofQW3 <algm-SofQWNormalisedPolygon>` algorithm.
 The low and high values can be determined using the neighbouring contour plot.
 The default values given show the Q range where there is data in the reduced workspace and these values cannot be changed.